Church of St. George, Takovo: Architecture

+Stone from which the start of the Second Serbian Uprising was announced.

 Paintings

 The iconostasis of the church was donated by Jovan Obrenović, brother of Miloš.
 Painted at various times, it lacks any real stylistic unity.
 The Annunciation and the portraits of the Four Evangelists were painted in 1808 by Jeremija Mihailović, who was part of Hadži-Ruvim's artistic circle; the Crucifixion dates from the 1830s; other icons, in rather poor condition, date from the first half of the 20th century.